Nursing Informatics Schools

 • Western Association of Schools and Colleges (WASC)

-Moreover, the demand for master’s- and doctoral-degree-prepared nurse practitioners is predicted to skyrocket, growing at 40 percent from 2022 to 2032 and adding 118,600 new positions.
-While most of these positions will be clinically focused, there is a growing demand for nurses to hold graduate and doctoral degrees, which can put them on track to earn an informatics specialization.
+Moreover, the demand for master’s- and doctoral-degree-prepared advanced practice registered nurses (APRNs) is predicted to skyrocket, growing at 40 percent from 2023 to 2033 and adding 141,200 new positions.
+While most of these positions will be clinically focused, there is a growing demand for nurses to hold graduate and doctoral degrees, according to the American Association of Colleges of Nursing (AACN), which can put them on track to earn an informatics specialization.

 Nurse Informatics Salary